claesenm/optunity/docs/examples/index.rst

 Here you can find a variety of examples to illustrate how Optunity can be useed in tandem with other machine learning software.

 We have split the examples per language and library.
+Jump to:

+-  Python
+-  R
+-  MATLAB

 ..
     To add examples: add them to the correct subfolder by language.